njadid/asynch_py/docs/install.rst

 Source Code, Compiling, and Running ASYNCH
 ------------------------------------------

-.. note:: Users of Iowa's HPC resources should NOT need to download and compile source code on Neon and Argon.
-Binaries for ASYNCH are located in ``/Dedicated/IFC/.neon/bin`` on Neon and in ``/Dedicated/IFC/.argon/bin`` on Argon.
-Libraries for linking `libasynch` with your own software are located in the directory ``/Dedicated/IFC/.<cluster>/lib``.

 The ASYNCH source code is available in a repository hosted by GitHub.
 Downloading on of the release version the code from the repository requires the use of Git See `Git`_.
 The source code can also be downloaded directly from GitHub as a zip file.

 If the source code is ever updated, you may want to run ``make clean`` before recompiling.
 This removes all binaries and object files of the old version.
 Once compiled, ASYNCH can be run with the command: